 The master's hands were usually cast at least in plaster, if not bronze.
-There was something magical about the hands that were able to write such memorable music.
+There was something magical about the hands that were able to write and play such memorable music.
 Famous piano composers each had their own peculiar way of grouping notes.
 This gives us some idea of what their hands must have been like.

 Franz Liszt must have had extra long and unusually strong little fingers.
 His work relies on the little fingers of both hands constantly.
 He does this in a way that other composers do not feature.
 And his hand was very large.

 Schubert did not have large hands.
 Thus his accompaniment patterns can be downright maddening to learn.
 Many teachers have told me that Schubert never really had a piano teacher and figured it all out by himself.
 I seem to remember the term, "aberrant technique" in reference to Schubert's piano music.

 But listen to the Schubert's Wanderer Fantasy.
 You'll have some idea of how good a pianist he must have been, crazy homegrown technique or not.